8 Mile: Music from and Inspired by the Motion Picture

-8 Mile: Music from and Inspired by the Motion Picture is the official soundtrack to the 2002 film of the same name.
-The album, performed by various artists, was released on Shady Records.
+8 Mile: Music from and Inspired by the Motion Picture is the official soundtrack album to the 2002 film of the same name.
+The album, performed by various artists, was released by Universal Pictures' then subsidiary Universal Music, through Interscope and Shady Records.
 It spawned the hit single "Lose Yourself" by Eminem, who also stars in the semi-autobiographical movie.

 The album also spawned a follow-up soundtrack, More Music from 8 Mile, consisting of songs that appear in the film and were released as singles during the film's time setting of 1995.
 One of the songs was performed by 2Pac, who would be the subject of a documentary with a soundtrack produced by Eminem, who also produced a posthumous album by 2Pac.
 The album also features four songs by Wu-Tang Clan and its members, and two songs by Mobb Deep, who eventually signed to G-Unit Records.
-Both albums were also made available in censored versions, removing most of the strong language and sexual and violent content.
+Both albums were also made available in censored versions, removing most of the strong language, sexual, and violent content.